mbogden/galaxyJSPAM/notes.md

 These are written by Matthew Ogden for Matthew Ogden while creating and organizing code.
 Might* be good for others to view.

-# Matt's Working To-Do

-- Capstone Project

 - Commands to remember
     - python3 main_SIMR.py -targetDir path/to/target -newInfo -newRunInfo -newBase -newRunBase
     - python3 main_SIMR.py -dataDir path/to/data -newScore -newImage -paramName zoo_0_direct_scores

-    - Discover Why program is acting funny
-        - Add timing print statements inside code.
-            - Read Particles, unzip, etc.
+# Matt's Working To-Do

-            - Create Image.
+- Stuff
-            - Read Image, compare images.
+    - Graph times, Are they acting funny?

     - Redo speed test with only creating new scores.
     - Test IO choke-point with reading particles.
         - Might not be an issue if you only create images once.